-Specialization, Complexity & Resilience in Supply Chains
+Specialization, Complexity, and Resilience in Supply Chains

 Abstract